backtick-se/cowait/README.md

 $ cowait build
 ```

-3. **Run it locally in Docker.** Make sure you're in a pipenv shell.
+3. **Run it locally**

+To run a task, pass the name of the module containing the task to `cowait run`.
 In the same folder as `hello.py`, run:

 ```bash
 $ cowait run hello